jeffmcutter/cf_shortcuts/cfssh/README.md

 cfgrep-collate (SSH to each host in group and grep log_file for pattern and collate results)

-cfgrep-request (look up tasks associated with request_id and SSH to each host in group and grep log_file for request_id and task_ids)
+cfgrep-request (look up tasks associated with request_id and SSH to each host in group and grep log_file for request_id and task_ids and collate results)

 **Note that this program can enable you to do things faster, including mistakes, use at your own risk.**